vcr/vcr/README.md

 **Ruby Interpreter Compatibility**

-VCR has been tested on the following ruby interpreters:
+VCR versions 5.x are tested on the following ruby interpreters:

-  * MRI 1.9.3
-  * MRI 2.0.0
-  * MRI 2.1
+  * MRI 2.4
-  * MRI 2.2
+  * MRI 2.5
-  * MRI 2.3.0
+  * MRI 2.6
-  * JRuby
-  * Rubinius

-Note that as of VCR 3, 1.8.7 and 1.9.2 are not supported.
+Note that as of VCR 3, 1.8.7 and 1.9.2 are explicitly not supported.

 **Development**